EmployeeIssues.comU.S. Employee Rights in Plain English

 Examples of adverse decisions include refusal to hire or promote employees, based on their criminal records.

-At this writing, many states impose restrictions on employers when asking about and considering criminal records.
-Restrictions are imposed by state laws or related regulations, or guidelines established by state government agencies or civil rights organizations.
+Many states impose restrictions on employers when asking about and considering criminal records.
+Restrictions are imposed by state laws or related regulations, or guidelines established by state government agencies or local civil rights organizations.

-• Employers typically may not ask about or consider a juvenile criminal record to make job or other employment decisions.
+• Employers typically may not ask about or consider juvenile criminal records to make job or other employment decisions.

-• Employers typically have the right to ask about and conduct an adult criminal record search to make job or other employment decisions.
+• Employers typically have the right to ask about and consider adult criminal records to make job or other employment decisions.

 • The type of conviction typically must be related to the applicant's suitability to perform the job, before an employer can make an adverse job or other employment decision based solely on the conviction.

-Again, restrictions vary by state.
-So, some might not enforce all of the above.
-In fact, a few states have not imposed any restrictions on employers.
-But, the Equal Employment Opportunity Commission (EEOC) has at the Federal level, based on employment discrimination laws.
+Again, restrictions vary by state and so, some states might not enforce all of the above or might enforce tighter restrictions, such as for misdemeanor vs. felony convictions.
+A few states have not imposed any restrictions on employers regarding criminal records; but, the Equal Employment Opportunity Commission (EEOC) has at the Federal level, based on employment discrimination laws.

-To avoid EEOC discrimination legalities, an employer typically must have a justifiable business reason and must also consider certain factors.
+To avoid EEOC discrimination legalities when rejecting an applicant on the basis of his or her criminal record, an employer typically must have a justifiable business reason and must also consider certain factors.
 Examples of such considerations include the nature and gravity of the offense, and its relationship to the applicant's suitability to perform the job.
 Contact the nearest EEOC field office for more information.

-Criminal records of serious crimes are not likely to be sealed or expunged, but the related laws vary by state.
-If generally allowed, either will likely require court approval.
+Criminal records of serious crimes are not likely to be sealed or expunged and those that can be will likely require court approval for either.
 To discover if you may "clean up" your criminal record in one of these ways to make it easier to land employment, consult an attorney.
-Typically, an appropriate attorney to consult is one who specializes in expunging criminal records, in the state in which you were convicted.Seal or Expunge Your Criminal Record
+An appropriate attorney is one who specializes in expunging criminal records in the state in which you were convicted.Seal or Expunge Your Criminal Record

 Search Tips